kubearmor/KubeArmor/getting-started/FAQ.md

 * All the OS distributions do not support the LSMs consistently.
 For e.g, [GKE COS](https://cloud.google.com/container-optimized-os/) supports AppArmor while [Bottlerocket](https://aws.amazon.com/bottlerocket/) supports SELinux and BPF-LSM.
 * The Pod Security Context expect the security profile to be specified in its native language, for instance, AppArmor profile for AppArmor.
 SELinux profile if SELinux is to be used.
 The profile language is extremely complex and this complexity could backfire i.e, it could lead to security holes.
 * Security Profile updates are manual and difficult: When an app is updated, the security posture might change and it becomes difficult to manually update the native rules.
-* No alerting of LSM violation on managed cloud platforms: By default LSMs send logs to kernel auditd, which is not available on most managed cloud platforms.
+* No alerting of LSM violation on managed cloud platforms: By default LSMs send logs to kernel audit, which is not available on most managed cloud platforms.

 KubeArmor solves all the above mentioned problems.
 * It maps YAML rules to LSMs (apparmor, bpf-lsm) rules so prior knowledge of different security context (native AppArmor, SELinux) is not required.